foliagecanine/tritium-os/README.md

 ## How do you build this?
 Before you start I will warn you: building a cross-compiler will take a LOT of space (~4-5GB).
-If you already have an i386-elf cross-compiler, this should not take much space at all.
+If you already have an i686-elf cross-compiler, this should not take much space at all.
 If you don't neccesarily want to build this, you can see the "What if I just want to use the ISO..." section below.

 ### Prerequisites
 First you will need to build a compiler.
 See [https://wiki.osdev.org/Building_GCC] for info on how to do that.
-You will need an i686-elf or x86_64-elf GCC compiler to build this project.
+You will need an i686-elf C (GCC) compiler to build this project.

 Then you will need QEMU, which you can get on a Debian distribution (like Ubuntu, etc.) by running this command:
 `sudo apt-get install qemu`